netlify/gotrue-js/README.md

 audience(optional): `audience` is one of the pre-defined [JWT payload](https://tools.ietf.org/html/rfc7519#section-4.1.3) claims.
 It's an optional attribute which is set to be empty by default.
 If you were hosting your own identity service and wanted to support [multitenancy](https://en.wikipedia.org/wiki/Multitenancy), you would need `audience` to separate the users.

 setCookie(optional): set to be `false` by default.
-If you wish to implement the `remember me` functionality with cookie, set the value to be `true`.
+If you wish to implement the `remember me` functionality, set the value to be `true`.

 ### Error handling